 Heron identification begins by recognizing the twenty heron, egret and bittern species native to our fresh and salt water areas.
-Eight of those species might have a single or couple of stay sightings credited to them.
+Eight of those species might have a single or couple of stray sightings credited to them.
 The North American breeding population consists of a dozen species.

 The presence of so many occasional species suggests that Ardeidae species come from tropical and subtropical roots.
 North American population patterns mimic that overall subtropical trend.